CRM · Glendale

 The short answer

-A custom CRM for a Glendale animation studio, post house, or creative agency runs $55k to $150k over 3 to 7 months.
+A custom CRM (Customer Relationship Management) for a Glendale animation studio, post house, or creative agency runs $55k to $150k over 3 to 7 months.
 The case is not contact management.
 It is that your business is won on bids and creative reputation, the relationship spans an agency producer, a brand client, and a streamer exec all at once, and your pipeline stage is really a bid revision, not a deal stage, so Salesforce and HubSpot model your work as a B2B SaaS funnel it has never resembled.

 Salesforce, HubSpot, Zoho, and Pipedrive are built for repeatable deals that move stage to stage toward a signature.
 A Glendale studio's new business does not move that way.
 A streamer reaches out about a season, the scope changes four times before a bid lands, the same client comes back for the next season as an entirely different opportunity, and half the pipeline is repeat work that never went through a sales motion at all.
 The producers who actually hold the relationships keep notes in email and Slack because the CRM does not fit how creative work is won.